 A few weeks ago I was texting back and forth with a friend of mine and he was in the middle of roasting olives.
 Roasting olives?
 I have never heard of such a thing.
 Turns out he and his wife had first tried them while dining out at Seasons 52.

-This sparked my curiosity as both Chad and I love olives.
-We rarely visit The Fresh Market without hitting up the olives bar.
+This sparked my curiosity as I am a huge fan of olives.
+I rarely visit The Fresh Market without hitting up the olives bar.
 Olives are just full of all that healthy fat we need, and they are so delicious.
 Especially when they are stuffed with blue cheese or chunks of fresh garlic.
 Am I right?

 I started looking up recipes on the internet and was quite surprised to find a large selection of the many ways to roast olives.
 I decided to mix and match some of the recipes together to imagine my own version and turns out it was a pretty big hit at my house.
 Basically, these are quite addictive.